BEEN THERE: I paid a visit on October 2, 2008, during the final phase of construction.

 The new home of the New York Mets has a lot going for it, but one gets the sense that the architects went a bit too far in trying to be all things to all people.
 The design is unique, with several interesting features, and follows a logical scheme, but is not arbitrary, or a case of "contrived asymmetry."
 The overall trapezoidal shape, with a large rotunda in the apex behind home plate (below the bottom edge of the diagram), borrows heavily from Ebbets Field, quite obviously.
 The brick exterior and arched windows are patterned after it as well.

 Some design features are rather unusual, if not downright radical.
 The second-deck overhang in right field (essentially eliminated after 2011) pays homage to the Polo Grounds, but it actually bears more resemblance to Tiger Stadium.
 It is almost the same situation in deep left field, where the second deck extends to directly above the outfield wall, like the right field upper decks in Coors Field.
 Upper deck fans out there will miss some of the outfield action, but will have good views of the infield -- just like at RFK Stadium.
 The grandstand upper deck is "split-level," as at most other newer ballparks; I consider it to be a single deck.
 Between the dugouts is a small deck of seats that extends forward from the elite club suites, and I don't think any other ballparks have such a seating configuration.
+The rear dozen or so rows of the lower deck are pitched slightly more steeply in the sections near the infield, and extending out for 75-100 feet past the bends at the extremities of the dugouts.
+Beyond that, the rear sections are pitched at a constant slope, causing a diagonal discontinuity visible in the lower deck diagram above.
 Another unique feature is the shape of foul territory, which is fairly small and with an angled backstop, not curved.
-The backstop distance is very short, about 45 feet.
+The backstop distance is very short, about 46-48 feet.
 Other than Citizens Bank Park, this is the only Neoclassical ballpark like that.

 Compared to the Mets' previous home, Shea Stadium, most of the seats at Citi Field are closer to the diamond.
 As originally built, it had a slightly larger outfield, especially in right field.
 After the first three years, it was decided that it favors pitchers over batters, way too much.
 The main exterior wall is only ten or twenty feet behind the black screen in center field of Shea Stadium.
 One drawback is that the main scoreboard / video screen is significantly farther away than the old one at Shea Stadium, and is angled away from folks on the first base side.

-FAN TIPS: John Crozier, Brian Hughes, George (?), Mike Zurawski, Terry Wallace, Harry Heller, Trepye
+FAN TIPS: John Crozier, Brian Hughes, George (?), Mike Zurawski, Terry Wallace, Harry Heller, Trepye, Glenn Simpkins